 New York City-based art pop and electronic dance singer, songwriter, and music producer Alarke (also known as Mary Alouette) is an uncommon display of passion and innovation at every turn.
-Fans describe her as “the alternative Björk” and compare her also to Lady Gaga, Lorde, and Grimes.
+Fans often describe her as Grimes meets Lady Gaga.

 In a sea of pop, she stands out with her compelling twist of experiences as an international opera singer turned a gypsy jazz singer mesmerizing audiences from the top of 30 Rockefeller Plaza in New York City to Romani caravans in Samois sur Seine, France, to working as an audio engineer to pop artists in New York City, to performing her own original music at the Kennedy Center and Blues Alley in Washington D.C.

 Most recently, Alarke served as the music director for a production of Shakespeare's The Tempest at the Ritsona Refugee Camp in Greece, alongside a cast and crew of established Broadway, film, and t.v. talent and crew with the Campfire Project under the humanitarian aid organization I Am You.